arabisgamingyt/Gaming-Website-Page-Template/README.md

 # Gaming-Website-Page-Template
 Gaming Website Page Template For Free!
+You Can Use It On Your Webpage And Customize It As You Like!
+I Included All The Neccessary Files Including "index.html", "style.css" And "images.zip" File You Must Create A Folder And Paste All This 3 Files In That Folder And Extract The "images.zip" File For Images.

+I Also Included The Whole Wholes Files And Folders Into One Zip Format For Easy To Use Purposs.